The most beautiful villages in Italy

 Corricella, Procida Island

-This rainbow-like fishermen’s village on Procida Island is a pastel vision with its pretty cubic buildings in sun-bleached sorbet colorings tumbling toward a cobalt sea.
+This rainbow-like fishermen’s village on Procida Island is a pastel vision, with its pretty cubic buildings in sun-bleached sorbet coloring tumbling toward a cobalt sea.
 It is by far the most colorful place you will ever discover.
-It has an old-school Southern-Italian charm.
-So, it’s no wonder it served as the setting for memorable films like Il Postino (The Postman) and The Talented Mr. Ripley.
+It has an old-school Southern-Italian charm, so it’s no wonder it served as the setting for memorable films like Il Postino (The Postman) and The Talented Mr. Ripley.

 Ragusa